nullre/rw_mods/NR_AutoMachineTool/README_en.md

 ### Function
 - You can select the Planter and change the power supply amount from the power tab.
 If the power supply is large, the sowing speed and seeding range will rise.
 - As the tier goes up, you can create the Planter with a high skill level.
+- You can select the Planter and restrict processing by the stock quantity of the product from the Limitation tab.

 ### Caution
 - Planter will not plant in places that can not be planted by temperature etc.